dprentiss/reqs/README.md

     return Evaluation.of(included, continued);
 }
 ```
-For each path emination from the node in question the Traveral evaluates where to include the path and whether to continue on the current branch.
+For each path eminating from the node in question the Traveral evaluates where to include the path and whether to continue on the current branch.

 ###Domain Entities